Non-Cartesian Guarded Recursion with Daggers: Dagger and Rig Structure in Guarded Models

-We write $\QQdag$ for the wide subcategory of $\QQ$ whose morphisms admit a dagger.
 The category $\QQdag$ is dagger rig and $\oplus$-semicartesian due to the observations above.
 This category is also enriched in $\Scat$, which means that the guarded fixed point operator can be used at the level of morphisms, with morphisms that are reversible, since they admit a dagger.
-We later discuss this point in detail (see \secref{sec:application}).

 We have outlined a relevant structure for guarded recursion with daggers, and shown its link with the topos of trees $\Scat$ through an enrichment.
 We show in the following section that this enrichment of $\NN$ in $\Scat$ also provides fixed points for a certain class of functors.
 These fixed points of functors are useful in the denotational semantics of infinite data types.